 Please read our book review of Delights from the Garden of Eden: A Cookbook and a History of the Iraqi Cuisine.

 Ms. Nawal Nasrallah is an independent Iraqi scholar, who is passionate about cooking and its history and culture.
 Previously, Nasrallah was a professor at the universities of Baghdad and Mosul, teaching English language and Literature until 1990.
 She is an award-winning researcher and food writer, who has been giving cooking classes and presentations on the Iraqi cuisine for a number of years.
 The first edition of her cookbook Delights from the Garden of Eden: A Cookbook and a History of the Iraqi Cuisine (Author House, 2003) was the winner of the Gourmand World Cookbook Awards 2007.
+(This title is also available as an iBook.)
 Her book Dates: A Global History (Edible Series, Reaktion Books) was released in April 2011.
 Her English translation of Ibn Sayyar al-Warraq’s tenth century CE Baghdadi cookbook, Kitab al-Tabeekh, entitled Annals of the Caliphs’ Kitchens (Brill, 2007), was awarded “Best Translation in the World” and “Best of the Best of the Past 12 Years” of the Gourmand World Cookbook Awards 2007.
 It also received Honorable Mention in 2007 Arab American National Museum Book Awards.
 She also co-authored Beginner’s Iraqi Arabic, with 2 audio CDs (Hippocrene, 2005).

 All images featured in this interview have been cited, and any images from Ms. Nawal Nasrallah have been provided to Ancient History Encyclopedia solely for the purposes of this interview.
 Unauthorized reproduction of text and images is strictly prohibited.
 Mr. James Blake Wiener was responsible for the editorial process.
 Special thanks is given to Ms. Karen Barrett-Wilt for assistance in the editorial process.
 The views presented here are not necessarily those of the Ancient History Encyclopedia (AHE).
 All rights reserved. © AHE 2014.
 Please contact us for rights to republication.